Originally published: December 18th, 2018

-Chinese whispers began about people much more experienced than us struggling to do Camp Canada (only one way) in 10 hours due to horrendous weather conditions.
-Many needed crampons and usually you’re not supposed to need them on Aconcagua until the very end, summit day.
+Chinese whispers began about people much more experienced than us struggling to get past Camp Canada (only one way) in 10 hours due to horrendous weather conditions.
+Many needed crampons and usually, you’re not supposed to need them on Aconcagua until the very end, summit day.

 The initial plan was as follows; have another rest day, then go back up to Camp Canada but sleep there this time.
 Then up to 5500, sleep.
 Then 6000 and summit attempt during the night.
 This was all created by myself and Johnny scribbling on the back of a teabag box, fuelled by overconfidence and blinded by naivety.

-As always, we hopped onto 4G on my phone and relied on the best website and page for attempting to summit Aconcagua: https://www.mountain-forecast.com/peaks/Aconcagua/forecasts/6962
+As always, we hopped onto 4G on my phone and relied on the best website and page for attempting to summit Aconcagua: Mountain-Forecast.com

-Armed with our quintessentially stoic Russian guide, with enough hardcore mountain stories to warrant a book signing and giant queue at Waterstones, it soon became apparent that it wasn’t just the mountain that we were up against, but a factor out of our control; the weather.
+Armed with our hardcore Russian guide, with enough hardcore mountain stories to warrant a book signing and giant queue at Waterstones, it soon became apparent that it wasn’t just the mountain that we were up against, but a factor out of our control; the weather.

 An experienced Argentinian guide of 14 years told us that he was almost certain that nobody would summit in the next two weeks.

-Again, the winds were in the red and high 100s.
-Our Russian guide, Micha kept gently reminding us of how naive we were when we got too big for our boots during our summit euphoria.
+Again, the winds were in the red (danger zone) and high 100s.
+Our Russian guide, Micha kept gently reminding us of how naive we were when we got too big for our North Face boots during our potential summit euphoria.

 Our 20-day permit cost $580 USD and so we waited out the inevitable – it just wasn’t meant to be.
-Even though we attempted Aconcagua during shoulder season (the period between peak and off-peak) the high winds and deep snow that we experienced were very much still out of the ordinary and apparently last January (which is the start of peak season) absolutely nobody summited at all during the whole month.
+Even though we attempted Aconcagua during shoulder season (the period between the peak and off-peak) the high winds and deep snow that we experienced were very much still out of the ordinary and absolutely nobody summited at all during the whole month.

 There are a couple of good lessons to learn from this experience and the first one is that I weirdly think failure is good for me in the long run.
 I haven’t failed at anything for a long time (excluding romantic relationships, ho, ho ho) and we can’t always get what we want in life at the first bite of the cherry.

-Defeat asks questions of our personality and inquires about our resolve and bouncebackability is always a good trait to have in our locker.
-Failure also humbles you and once the pity party is over, you feel almost embarrassed by your melodramatic thoughts that you were initially consumed by.
+Defeat asks questions about our personality and inquires about our resolve and bouncebackability is always a good trait to have in our locker.
+Failure also humbles you and once the pity party is over, you feel almost embarrassed by the melodramatic thoughts that you were initially consumed by.

-We thought we saw a corpse on the day that we left, but it turned out that the guy was suffering a pulmanory embolism, which is of course serious, but he survived.
+We thought we saw a corpse on the day that we left, but it turned out that the guy was suffering a pulmonary embolism, which is of course serious, but he survived.

 The eulogies from two family members of Barney were beautifully profound: